magento/devdocs/src/cloud/release-notes/mcp-release-notes.md

 Catalog pagination does not work on Elasticsearch 6.x

--  {:.fix}<!--MAGECLOUD-4884-->**Updated the Magento Page Builder patches**–In {{site.data.var.mcp-prod}} 1.0.0, we bundled patches for Page Builder to address known remote code execution (RCE) issues, with the initial fix based on Magento 2.3.3.
+-  {:.fix}<!--MAGECLOUD-4884-->**Updated the Magento Page Builder patches**–In {{site.data.var.mcp-prod}} 1.0.0, we bundled Page Builder patches to address a known remote code execution (RCE) vulnerability, with the initial fix based on Magento 2.3.3.
 We have updated these patches with a more stable implementation based on Magento 2.3.4., which includes multiple optimizations for fixing the issue.

-   If you have an older version of the {{site.data.var.mcp}} package, you are still protected from the RCE vulnerability issues.
+   If you have the {{site.data.var.mcp}} 1.0.0 package, you are still protected from the Page Builder RCE vulnerability issues.
 If you update to {{site.data.var.mcp}} 1.0.1 or later, you have a better implementation of the same fix.

 ## v1.0.0